cmaureir/progra-alma/lectures/week5/lecture19.rst

 * `cycle()` function

-  Every programmer has more than once time to develop a script which compare a certain sequence of elements over an another big sequence, so is needed to iterate over a sequence, and once it finished, we need to iterate again, the ``cycle()`` function give us the chance to iterate infinite times over a sequence to perform any comparison or another statement.
+  Every programmer more than once time had to develop a script which compares a certain sequence of elements over another big sequence.
+In this case we need to iterate over a sequence and, once it finishes, we need to iterate again.
+  The ``cycle()`` function gives us the chance to iterate infinite times over a sequence to perform any comparison or another statement.

   For example,
-  image that you are working
+  imagine that you are working
   with Nitrogenous bases in the DNA (A,T, C, G), and you are looking for certain pattern over a big sequence of DNA.